-You can tell the Inquiry about your experiences at what the Inquiry calls a "private session".
+You can tell us about your experiences at what the Inquiry calls a 'private session'.
 A witness statement will then be prepared.

-It may take us time to arrange a private session near you.
+It may take us time to arrange a private session.
 This does not mean that your experiences are not important to us.